A simple shell wrapper that handles argument parsing

 Run the test script as such and mess around with the arguments

-./test --required indeed --also-required nice --optional woah --second-optional crazy am additional
+./test --required indeed --also-required nice --flag --optional woah --second-optional crazy am additional